IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
 Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
 National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^56]

 #### Right to information
 Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.

+> ICCPR Article 19.2
+> Everyone shall have the right to freedom of expression; this right shall include **freedom to seek, receive and impart information and ideas of all kinds**, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of his choice.

 Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.

 CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.